trezor/trezor-firmware/tools/README.md

 List of Python requiremens for all tools in `pip` format.
 Set up your environment with `pip3 install -r requirements.txt`, or `pipenv install -r requirements.txt`.

-Python 3 is required, recommended is 3.6 or higher.
+Python 3.6 or higher is required.